Vega-Propulsion-Laboratory/vega-propulsion-laboratory.github.io/index.md

 ## About

-This wiki is dedicated to being a hub for links to useful programs, books, webpages as well as curated articles created by members of the BPS community
+This wiki is dedicated to being a hub for links to useful programs, books, webpages as well as curated articles created by members of the VPL community

 ---